The Green Light (The Morning Show): Plot

 Cory (Billy Crudup) participates in the Upfronts, an advertising buy party hosted by comediennes who make jokes about racism and same-sex relationships to the groans of the audiences.
 Despite Cory's confidence, his associates inform him that since Q1 revenue is down 23% year to date and 48% of the revenue comes from advertising, UBA must match the previous year's ad buy or they won't underwrite the loan.

 When Alex (Jennifer Aniston) complains that Alex Unfiltered was not prioritized during the event, Cory finally reveals that the deal with Paul (Jon Hamm) fell through.
 She apologizes for abandoning the flight, and decides to win Paul back by taking him to an amusement park in Coney Island.
 During this, Cory hosts a party at his house in the Hamptons, where Bradley (Reese Witherspoon) and Laura (Julianna Margulies) meet to catch up about their recent events.
-Stella (Greta Lee) also meets with Cory's associates and convinces them to secure a $200,000 per spot ad buy.
+Stella (Greta Lee) also meets with Cory's associates to negotiate a lucrative deal.
+The associates agree to a $200,000 per spot ad buy, but only if Stella forces their waitress to lick up a spilled drink on the table, to which she reluctantly agrees.
+Following the incident, Stella guiltily texts Cory that the loan was successful.

 Mia (Karen Pittman) is contacted by her boyfriend, Andre Ford (Clive Standen), who is staying in Ukraine and tries to bring vital information for UBA.
 While he obtains evidence that Russian military men are killing civilians, he asks her to delay the news until he safely leaves, which she agrees.
 Stella finds out about the news, and convinces Mia to let UBA run the exclusive, despite it putting Andre's safety in jeopardy.
 Alex tries to get Paul to re-consider Cory's offer, but he is not interested.
 However, he comes to defend Alex when a vendor calls her out for Mitch's death, and is surprised when he finds that Alex is willing to let people yell anything at her.

 At the party, Cory runs into Fred (Tom Irwin), who reveals that he works for Sloan Management, Cory's new loan provider, meaning that Cory will have to report to Fred, much to his chagrin.
 Unwilling to work again with Fred, Cory tells Stella he will find a different loan.
 Suddenly, a helicopter lands on the beach behind the house.
 When the passengers are revealed to be Alex and Paul, Cory is delighted.